mysidewalk/python-styleguide/README.md

 )
 ```

-Code that is deeply indented (more than 12-16 spaces) is difficult
+Code that is deeply indented (more than 12-16 spaces) is difficult to read, forces skinnier lines, incentivizes naming shortcuts and abbreviations, and likely indicates too much complexity being packed into too small a space (a complex orchestration of primitives, too large and cyclomatically complex a method, etc.).

 ### Blank lines